What is The Beatles Story Liverpool?

 The museum’s exhibits begin with the Mersey Beats and the introduction of John and George.
 The memorabilia includes George’s first guitar and flyers from the village fete that was to be the first ‘gig’.
 From there, visitors can step into a replica of the Star Club in Hamburg, where the band honed their experience and early legend.
 The exhibit also includes a replica of the Liverpool record shop where the boys first purchased their instruments on monthly payments.

-The Cavern Club and Beyond
+Inside The Beatles Story – Cavern Club and Beyond

 One of the most iconic locations associated with the Beatles is the Cavern Club, where the band played many of their early shows.
 The museum features a full replica of the club, complete with the stage and seating.
 Up close, you’ll realise just how small the stage really was!